 - Eating a healthy diet can improve other medical conditions too!
 Eat well and give yourself the best chance of living as healthy of a life as you can.

 - Stop smoking!
-Smoking is one of the greatest risk factors for pre-mature death from cardiovascular issues and cancer.
+Smoking is one of the greatest risk factors for premature death from cardiovascular issues and cancer.
 It is also one of the most controllable, though addiction is difficult to break.
 If you stop smoking you may also experience lower blood pressure and higher lung function, so it may improve other risk factors that you have as well.
-Other tobacco usage can be just as harmful, so you should try to cut out any dip, snuff, cigar smoking, or vaporizing if you partake in these activities.
+Other tobacco usages can be just as harmful, so you should try to cut out any dip, snuff, cigar-smoking, or vaporizing if you partake in these activities.
 If you can’t quit, see this article on reducing your premiums as a smoker.

 - Work with an agent that can go to more than just one life insurance company for coverage.
 Many agents work directly for one insurance company and either get paid the most or are only allowed to issue policies from their employer.
 Life Ant is not obligated to go to any one insurance provider for instance, which helps lower your cost.